Coalición Floresta Logo Coalición Floresta Search Buscar

 ( ... )

-• b)On the roadways or on sidewalks, boulevards, parks, green areas, and in any area enabled for pedestrian mobility in a way that impedes free transit, affects visibility, or endangers the safety of others.
+• b)On roadways or on sidewalks, boulevards, parks, green areas, and in any area designated for pedestrian mobility in such a way that it impedes free transit, affects visibility, or endangers the safety of others.

 22